 10. 1984 – George Orwell.

-A thrilling dystopian that bears no resemblance what-so-ever to the news over the last few months.
-It’s certainly gripping, so is a perfect boredom breaker for when you’re in need of a little focus, or even just something to excite your mind!
+1984 is a gripping dystopian novel – the perfect boredom breaker for when you’re in need of a little focus, or even just something to excite your mind!

-And, if you’re struggling to get hold of new books – I’d recommend the app BorrowBox.
-Just log in with your local library details and loan audiobooks or ebooks for free!
+And, if you’re struggling to get hold of new books during lockdown then I’d recommend the app BorrowBox.
+Just log in with your local library details and loan audiobooks or ebooks for free.